 From time to time, the Company may publish or make oral statements that constitute "forward-looking statements" under the Private Securities Litigation Reform Act of 1995 which provides a safe harbor for forward-looking statements.
-These forwardlooking statements may relate to such matters as anticipated financial performance, future revenues, earnings, liabilities or expenses, liquidity and cash flows, business prospects, strategic objectives, projected ventures, new products, anticipated market performance, and similar matters.
-Words such as "believes," "expects," "anticipates," "estimates," "will," "may," "could," "should" and "would" are intended to identify forward-looking statements.
-Forward-looking statements are not guarantees and involve risks, uncertainties and assumptions.
+These forwardlooking statements may relate to such matters as anticipated financial performance, future revenues, earnings, liabilities or expenses, business prospects, projected ventures, new products, anticipated market performance, and similar matters.
 The Company cautions readers that a variety of factors could cause the Company's actual results to differ materially from the anticipated results or other expectations expressed in the Company's forward-looking statements.
-These risks and uncertainties, many of which are beyond the Company's control, include, but are not limited to: (i) transaction volume in the securities markets, (ii) the volatility of the securities markets, (iii) fluctuations in interest rates, (iv) changes in regulatory requirements that could affect the cost and method of doing business, (v) general economic conditions, both domestic and international, (vi) competition from existing financial institutions, new entrants and other participants in the securities markets and financial services industry, (vii) cybersecurity threats, (viii) legal developments affecting the litigation experience of the securities industry and the Company, (ix) changes in foreign, federal and state tax laws that could affect the popularity of products sold by the Company or impose taxes on securities transactions, including the Inflation Reduction Act. (x) the adoption and implementation of the SEC's "Regulation Best Interest" and other regulations adopted in recent years, (xi) war, terrorist acts and nuclear confrontation as well as political unrest, including events relating to Russia's invasion of Ukraine and Western sanctions and the Israel-Hamas war and related unrest in the Middle East, (xii) the Company's ability to achieve its business plan, (xiii) the effects of the economy on the Company's ability to find and maintain financing options and liquidity, (xiv) credit, operational, legal and regulatory risks, (xv) risks related to foreign operations, including those in the United Kingdom which may be affected by Britain's January 2020 exit from the EU("Brexit") and economic uncertainty in the UK, EU, and elsewhere, (xvi) the effect of technological innovation on the financial services industry and securities business, (xvii) risks related to election results, Congressional gridlock, political and social unrest, government shutdowns and investigations, trade wars, changes in or uncertainty surrounding regulation, and the potential for default by the U.S. government on the nation's debt, (xviii) risks related to changes in capital requirements under international standards that may cause banks to back away from providing funding to the securities industry, and (xix) risks related to the severity and duration of the COVID-19 Pandemic; the COVID-19 Pandemic's impact on the U.S. and global economies; and federal, state and local governmental responses to the COVID-19 Pandemic.
-There can be no assurance that the Company has correctly or completely identified and assessed all of the factors affecting the Company's business.
-See "Risk Factors" in Part I, Item 1A.
+These risks and uncertainties, many of which are beyond the Company's control, include, but are not limited to: (i) transaction volume in the securities markets, (ii) the volatility of the securities markets, (iii) fluctuations in interest rates, (iv) changes in regulatory requirements that could affect the cost and method of doing business, (v) general economic conditions, both domestic and international, including inflation, recession, and changes in consumer confidence and spending, (vi) competition from existing financial institutions, new entrants and other participants in the securities markets and financial services industry, (vii) potential cybersecurity threats and attacks, (viii) legal developments affecting the litigation experience of the securities industry and the Company, (ix) changes in foreign, federal and state tax laws that could affect the popularity of products sold by the Company or impose taxes on securities transactions, (x) the adoption and implementation of the SEC's "Regulation Best Interest" and other regulations adopted in recent years, (xi) war, terrorist acts and nuclear confrontation as well as political unrest, including events relating to the Israel-Hamas war, the conflict with Hezbollah and Iran and related unrest in the Middle East and Russia's invasion of Ukraine and related Western sanctions, (xii) the Company's ability to achieve its business plan, (xiii) the effects of the economy on the Company's ability to find and maintain financing options and liquidity, (xiv) credit, operational, legal and regulatory risks, (xv) risks related to foreign operations, (xvi) the effect of technological innovation on the financial services industry and securities business including but not limed to risks associated with the use of artificial intelligence, (xvii) risks related to election results, Congressional gridlock, political and social unrest, government shutdowns and investigations, trade wars, bank failures, changes in or uncertainty surrounding regulation, and the potential for default by the U.S. government on the nation's debt, (xviii) risks related to changes in capital requirements under international standards that may cause banks to back away from providing funding to the securities industry and (xix) economic, market, political and social impact of, and uncertainty relating to, any catastrophic events, including pandemics, epidemics or other outbreaks of disease, climate-related risks such as natural disasters and extreme weather events.
+There can be no assurance that the Company has correctly or completely identified and assessed all of the factors affecting the Company's business See "Risk Factors" in Part I, Item 1A.